UMDLARS/PDP-12_Tools/unmodified-umd-disks/boot-changes.md

 To be able to use additional features of the PDP-12 and SIMH, we will want to install some additional handlers.
 The handlers we will install will depend on whether the boot image is intended to primarily target the PDP-12 or SIMH.

-Note: Building an image targetting the PDP-12 with PDP-12 handlers using SIMH works fine, so does building a SIMH image with SIMH handler using the PDP-12.
+Note: Building an image targetting the PDP-12 with PDP-12 handlers using SIMH works fine, so does building a SIMH image with SIMH handlers using the PDP-12.

 We will first run `BUILD` again using `RUN SYS BUILD`:
 ```